-- This detention is managed by the Pastoral Support Officer (PSO). - Pupils may be detained for twenty minutes after School on a Friday without prior notification as stated in the Home School Agreement; - Pupils who accumulate 3 debits in a half-term will be placed on this detention on Friday, or - Pupils who accumulate 2 lates in a week.
+- This detention is managed by the Senior Teacher (PSHE and pupil wellbeing) and the Pastoral Support Officer (PSO). - Pupils may be detained for twenty minutes after School on a Friday without prior notification as stated in the Home School Agreement; - Pupils who accumulate 3 debits in a half-term will be placed on this detention on Friday, or - Pupils who accumulate 2 lates in a week.